fvioz/ticket_monster/doc/README.md

 - PostgreSQL for persistent storage of plans
 - Redis for caching and job queuing

+5. **Web Layer Layer**
+Web client that inbteracts with the user and displays all the events available.

+This layer is also responsible for managing all web clients attempting to purchase event tickets when demand exceeds capacity.
+It efficiently administers the queue, ensuring fair and orderly access for all users.

+6. **Queue Layer**
+The WebSocket service handles all client connections in real time and manages the queue system, providing seamless updates and communication between the server and users.

 ### Component Workflows

 1. API Flow